thespad/thespad.github.io/content/posts/practical-configuration-of-traefik-as-a-reverse-proxy-for-docker-updated-for-2023/index.md

       - ./data/logs:/logs:rw
 ```

 Next, we configure the mapped volumes for the required files.
-Mapping `/etc/localtime` ensures that the container clock is in sync with the host.
 Now you could just map `./data:/` to keep things simple but I wanted to be able to specify Read-Only (RO) or Read-Write (RW) for each mount, hence the individual mappings.
 If you're doing it this way you'll need to pre-create the acme.json file and set its permissions correctly; something like:

 ```bash
 touch acme.json